Building and maintaining a System of Intracellular Compartments: Dynamics of the two cisternae system

-Note from Eqs.\,\eqref{eq:retrograde1_si},\eqref{eq:retrograde2_si}, the retrograde flux $H_2(M_1,M_2) $ is an increasing function of the sizes of the first and the second cisterna, $M_1$ and $M_2$, respectively.
-We can see that adding retrograde flux might cause the off-diagonal elements of the Jacobian, Eq.\,\eqref{eq:Jacob_M1M2_retro} to have the same sign and hence, limits the possibility of limit cycle solutions, see Fig.\,\ref{fig:overlap}(c).
+Note that in Eqs.\,\eqref{eq:retrograde1_si},\eqref{eq:retrograde2_si}, the retrograde flux $H_2(M_1,M_2) $ is an increasing function of the sizes of the first and the second cisterna, $M_1$ and $M_2$, respectively.
+We can see that adding retrograde flux might cause the off-diagonal elements of the Jacobian, Eq.\,\eqref{eq:Jacob_M1M2_retro} to have the same sign and therefore restricts the existence of limit cycle solutions, see Fig.\,\ref{fig:overlap}(c).

 We have seen before that adding a $M_1$-independent retrograde flux from cisterna $2$ to $1$ can lead to the formation of a locally stable limit cycles via SNIC bifurcation (Fig.\,\ref{fig:2cist_roots}).
-Adding a retrograde flux that is dependent on both $M_1,M_2$, adds to the nonlinearities in the system and in general, would lead to increase in the number of fixed points.
+Furthermore, adding a retrograde flux that is dependent on both $M_1,M_2$ adds to the nonlinearities in the system and in general, would lead to an increase in the number of fixed points.
 We discuss a consequence of this below.